-THE LAST AMONG THE LEAST (Acts, Paul’s Epistles, IDB.
-V: 3)
+THE LAST AMONG THE LEAST (Acts, Paul’s Epistles, IDB Volume III)

 Being a follower and witness for Jesus was an enormous difficult task for me.
 The arrows that I used to point at those whom I persecuted were now pointing at me.
-My own background of being a Benjamite, a Hebrew and a Pharisee Rabbi were against me.
+My own background of being a Benjamite, a Hebrew, and a Pharisee Rabbi were against me.
 My very name “Saul” was a reminder of the first Hebrew King that failed.
-In order to become the apostle of Grace, I had to become a new man in Christ and adopt the name Paul.
-I had to become all things to all men in order to win them for Christ.
-I had to oppose the Jewish leaders that were turning Gentile into Jewish Christians.
-The law was used to enforce dietary and ritual Jewish traditions.
+In order to become the “Apostle of Grace,” I had to become a new man in Christ, and adopt the name “Paul.”
+In order to win people to Christ, I had to become all things to all men.
+I had to oppose the Jewish leaders that were turning the Gentilea into Jewish Christians.
+Our law was used to enforce dietary and ritual Jewish traditions.
 It became my task to distinguish the Ten Commandments from these man-made rules.
 To keep converts that we made on three of our missionary journeys informed, I used the pen instead of my voice.
 The pen could go where I could not and beyond.
 With able assistance like Tertius, Titus, Timothy, Barnabas, Mark and Luke, I could witness to more people than anyone else of the apostles.

 Grace played the major rule in my life.
-I was faultless according to the law; but it was the Law that taught me that I was not good enough to earn salvation.
+I was faultless according to the law, but it was the Law that taught me that I was not good enough to earn salvation.
 I had done too many things that had violated the very Law that I tried to obey.
 The Law that had led me to persecute now showed me that I was in desperate need of grace.
 I could not retrieve my past behavior.
-Only God in His infinite mercy could forgive me for my misconstrued deeds against the Christians.
+Only God, in His infinite mercy, could forgive me for my misconstrued deeds against the Christians.
 What was true regarding me was also true regarding my countrymen.
 They persisted in abusing God’s Law for their own justification.
-Without help from Jesus, I was not aware that Grace was available.
-He taught me to trust Him because of Him God does forgive.
-Christ Jesus had made Grace real for all of us.
+Without the help from Jesus, I was not aware that grace was available.
+Jesus taught me to trust Him because of Him God does forgive.
+Christ Jesus had made grace real for all of us.
 Did I discard the Law?
-How can I abandon the Law that I depended on to remind me how important it is to keep me dependant on Grace?
-Grace does not change our morality but it reinforces it.
-It was because of the Grace Jesus extended to me that I worked out my salvation with fear and trembling.
+No!
+How can I abandon the Law that I depended on to remind me how important it is to keep me dependant on grace?
+Grace does not change our morality, but it reinforces it.
+It was because of the grace, that Jesus extended to me, that I worked out my salvation with fear and trembling.

 Jesus sent me to Ananias to remove my blindness and I instantly proclaimed Jesus as the rightful Messiah.
 First, I tried to reach my countrymen in our synagogues.
 Their refusal to accept Jesus and their hostile attitude toward Barnabas, Silas and me drove us to go to the Gentiles.
 We met in homes and outdoors wherever an opportunity opened up.
 Many households became Christians and many became faithful leaders, willing like us suffering for Jesus our Christ.
 I had hoped that our success among the Gentiles would motivate our fellow Jews to turn to Jesus the Messiah.
 When the Jews did not respond, I came to the conclusion that they would accept Him when He came back to take us home to be with Him.
 I also believed that it would all happen in my generation.
 But, when I was taken to Rome, it became apparent that God had designated another time for my people to be delivered.
 This was obviously a time for the Gentiles.
 They too will take God’s grace for granted like the Jews, and then the Jews shall have another opportunity to follow Jesus.
 It was with that hope that I was dispatched from this world to be with the Lord Jesus.